Exploring Sydney by Train – Suburbs to VISIT IN SYDNEY

 When we travel, we enjoy riding public transport and visiting a few places that don’t make the top ten lists in our guidebook.
-The same can apply to times playing tourist at home.
+The same can apply to playing tourist at home.

 Street art murals, great cafes, miles of beaches and a lovely waterfront walk